buildspace/buildspace-projects/Solana_NFTs/en/Section_1/Lesson_2_Build_Connect_Wallet_Button.md

 So, why don't we fetch the wallet information from the wallet adapter library we installed? **Then** we could also use that as the flag to determine if we should show or hide our button.

-First you will need to import `useWallet` into your component like so:
+First, head over to `index.js`.
+You will need to import `useWallet` into your component like so:

 ```jsx
 import { useWallet } from "@solana/wallet-adapter-react";